-Arya, 22, has been receiving criticism due to a prank in which he throws water in the faces of London’s pedestrians.
-The YouTuber created two videos performing the prank, which both received over a million views and over 200,000 likes combined.
+Arya, 22, has been receiving criticism due to a prank in which he throws water in the faces of London pedestrians.
+The YouTuber created two videos performing the prank, which received over a million views each and over 200,000 likes combined.

-Within the last year, the amount of acid attacks have increased.
+Within the last year, the number of acid attacks has increased.
 Figures from the Metropolitan Police highlight that the UK has one of the highest number of recorded acid attacks per person, in any country in the world.
 On average two acid attacks a day occur in the UK.

-Due to this, a large audience of people have not been happy with the video, with commenters labelling the stunt “sick” and arguing that it is a form of assault.
+Due to this, some commenters have labelled the stunt “sick” and argued that it is a form of assault.

 However, after the release of the second video, Arya promised that if it were to get enough likes, he would release a third instalment.